 1000 Years or 1 Choice

 We've all seen it happen, or even done it ourselves: put all our waste into the public trash bin instead of taking the extra minute to sort into the recycling.
 For this project, I created a decal set and interface design to help remind people of the choice they can make to help reduce our landfill waste.
-An interface portion that educates visitors on the outcomes of not recycling, and the decal set that changes people's actions in the moment of disposing items can help change the habit of putting things in the trash bin that can be recycled.
+The interface portion educates visitors on the outcomes of not recycling, and the decal set changes people's actions in the moment of disposing items.
+This helps change the habit of putting things in the trash bin that can be recycled.

 VIEW THE NARRATIVE SITE